Swift-AI/Swift-AI/README.md

 >**Why don't we use CocoaPods/Carthage?**

-With Swift becoming open-source, we're waiting to see how these dependency managers will cooperate with other platforms.
-There are benefits and drawbacks to both, but for now it's quite easy to hand-pick the Swift AI classes you want to use.
-Plus, it saves space and compilation time!
+Swift is open-source now, and it remains to be seen how these dependency managers will cooperate with other platforms.

+A better alternative will probably be the [Swift Package Manager](https://swift.org/package-manager/).

 ## Compatibility
 Swift AI currently depends on Apple's [Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/) framework for vector/matrix calculations and digital signal processing.
-With Swift becoming open-source later this year, it remains to be seen if additional frameworks will be released as well.

-In order to provide support for multiple platforms (Linux, Windows, etc.), alternative BLAS solutions are being considered.
-A vanilla Swift implementation is possible, but SIMD instructions will be preferred for their significant performance boost.
+In order to provide support for more platforms (Linux, Windows, etc.), alternative BLAS solutions are being considered.
+A vanilla Swift implementation is one possibility, but SIMD instructions will be preferred for their significant performance boost.
+Check back for more updates on this soon.

 ## Care Enough to Donate?